-AL\baseline\capacity = Initial baseline capacity; and
+AL_baseline_capacity = initial baseline capacity; and

-baseline\capacity\IBYR = Quantity of primary production output in 2014, in thousands of metric tons.
+baseline_capacity_IBYR = quantity of primary production output in the base year, in thousands of metric tons.

-For each year following the base year (that is, 2014), incremental additions to primary aluminum production capacity are based on the following assumptions:
+For each year following the base year, incremental additions to primary aluminum production capacity are based on the following assumptions:

-- Baseline capacity is retired at a linear rate over a fixed time frame (initially set to 20 years); - Production demand in excess of surviving baseline capacity will be met with replacement equipment that survives for 30 years; and - Equipment acquired after 2014 will retire according to a logistic function that has a survival cap of 30 years.
+- Baseline capacity is retired at a linear rate over a fixed time frame (initially set to 20 years); - Production demand in excess of surviving baseline capacity will be met with replacement equipment that survives for 30 years; and - Equipment acquired after the base year will retire according to a logistic function that has a survival cap of 30 years.

 The survival function determines the share of needed capacity added in a given year that survives to the current model year.
-An example is shown in in Figure 12 on page 104.
-Baseline capacity retirements, surviving capacity, and needed capacity are calculated in subroutine Step Capacity, which is described starting on page 102.
+An example is shown in Figure 12.
+Baseline capacity retirements, surviving capacity, and needed capacity are calculated in subroutine Step_Capacity (page 101).